 Light up the night

 What’s better than sitting on a beach and taking in an international fireworks competition for free?
-The Celebration of Light is happening on Saturday, July 27, Wednesday, July 31 and Saturday, August 3 this year.
+The Celebration of Light is happening on Saturday, July 20, Wednesday, July 24 and Saturday, Julu 27 this year.
 While you can buy tickets for some venues, you’re better off to grab a free spot in the sand with a view of English Bay (or try out another viewing location).
 Bring your own picnic (perhaps the cuisine of the host country) and enjoy this amazing light show.

 Connect with community

-There are lots of free community events happening over the summer – you can find some great ones on Vancity’s event calendar.
-Here are a few to check out:
+There are lots of free community events happening over the summer – here are a few to check out:

-- July 27 to 28, 2019 – Caribbean Days: A weekend of parading, dining, socializing and dancing in the sunshine in North Vancouver.
+- July 27 to 28, 2024 – Caribbean Days Festival: A weekend of parading, dining, socializing and dancing in the sunshine in Coquitlam.

-- August 4, 2019 – Vancouver Pride Parade: Annual LGBTQ+ Pride event, the largest parade of any kind in Western Canada.
+- July 25 to August 4, 2024 – Vancouver Pride Parade: Annual 2SLGBTQAI+ Pride event, the largest parade of any kind in Western Canada.

 Shake your groove thing

 Whether you have two left feet or not, you can dance for free at Sunday Afternoon Salsa at Robson Square.
 The event even includes a free Salsa dance lesson.
-Running July 7 to August 25, 2019, the free lesson starts at 3 pm, followed by social dancing at 3:30 pm, performances at 5 pm and more social dancing at 5:30 pm.
+Running July 14, 21, 28 and August 11 and 18, 2024, the free lesson starts at 3 pm, followed by social dancing at 3:30 pm, performances at 5 pm and more social dancing at 5:30 pm.

 Get cultured